bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 sudo reboot now
 ```

+### OpenCV package

+The library opencv-python does not install by default on Coral so you must follow the steps bellow in order to succeed.

 install requirements.txt

 install OpenCV (opencv-python package) for Coral as described in this link: https://krakensystems.co/blog/2020/doing-machine-vision-on-google-coral  I did the steps in the Quick Solution chapter.